 - Timeless principles – The 12 Step plan incorporates sound principles that improve relationships, restore wholeness and take the focus off of “self.”

 - Encouragement & camaraderie – 12 Step participants have instant peer support, build a rapport with the 12 step community and give people the opportunity to enjoy fellowship and establish friendships.

 - Being immersed in a community of people who are your peers based on shared struggles with addiction is a valuable benefit you might not get from treatment such as outpatient counselling.

 Contrary to some people’s opinions of the 12 Steps, clients do not need to practice religion to successfully participate in the programme.
-You can read our blog about why the 12 Step programme is so successful here.
+You can read our page about the 12 Steps here.